linode/apl-docs/docs/for-devs/console/builds.md

 ### Configure a webhook for the Git repo in Gitea

-1. In APL Console, click on `apps` the left menu and then open `Gitea`
+1. In APL Console, click on `Apps` in the left menu and then open `Gitea`

 2. In the top menu of Gitea, click on `Explore` and then on the `green` repo